The Supercoat Dog Food Review: Tested & Evaluated 2023

 This kibble, like other brands doesn’t specifically mention which preservatives it uses on the food.
 This is a problem since sulphite, a common pet food preservative, can be dangerous in large quantities .

-Because of the lack of nutritious extra foods, and the blanket terms for flavouring, we’re giving Supercoat 3 out of 5 in this category.
+Because of the lack of nutritious extra foods, and the blanket terms for flavouring, our panel is giving Supercoat 3 out of 5 in this category.

 Supercoat offers several options tailored to your dog’s needs and preferences.
 They have a traditional line with grains, a premium line also with grains, and a grain-free line.
 Keep in mind their grain-free line is limited to two different recipes for adult dogs.

-They also have some recipes to help with weight loss, senior dogs, extra active dogs and those with sensitive stomachs.
+We appreciate that they have some recipes to help with weight loss, senior dogs, extra active dogs and those with sensitive stomachs, the latter of which is helpful for my pupper.
 While Supercoat doesn’t have specific recipes for large breed adult dogs, they do have options with small kibble for toy and mini breeds.

-On the flip side, protein options are limited, especially if you’re looking for grain-free kibble.
-Traditional Supercoat dog food -with grains- is available in chicken, fish, lamb, beef and kangaroo flavours.
+However, protein options are limited, especially if you’re looking for grain-free kibble.
+Traditional Supercoat dog food with grains is available in chicken, fish, lamb, beef and kangaroo flavours.
 In contrast, there’s only chicken and beef in the grain-free line.
-Keep in mind none of their recipes use a single animal protein, and all of them can have several other animal protein sources in undisclosed quantities.
+Our team of independent experts point out that none of their recipes use a single animal protein, and all of them can have several other animal protein sources in undisclosed quantities.

 Supercoat doesn’t offer any wet food options, and their puppy selection is very limited.
 Because of it, we’re giving this brand 2.5 out of 5 in this category.